apache/metron/metron-analytics/metron-profiler-client/README.md

 	entity - The name of the entity. durationAgo - How long ago should values be retrieved from? units - The units of 'durationAgo'.
-	groups_list - Optional - List (in square brackets) of groupBy values used to filter the profile.
-Default is the empty list, meaning groupBy was not used when creating the profile. config_overrides - Optional - Map (in curly braces) of name:value pairs, each overriding the global config parameter of the same name.
+	groups_list - Optional, must correspond to the 'groupBy' list used in profile creation - List (in square brackets) of groupBy values used to filter the profile.
+Default is the empty list, meaning groupBy was not used when creating the profile.
+	config_overrides - Optional - Map (in curly braces) of name:value pairs, each overriding the global config parameter of the same name.
 Default is the empty Map, meaning no overrides.

-Returns: The profile measurements.
+Returns: The selected profile measurements.

 [Stellar]>>> PROFILE_GET('test','192.168.138.158', 1, 'HOURS')
 [12078.0, 8921.0, 12131.0]